Pearson Education Physical Products

 - OTHER REMEDIES.
 The exercise of any remedy herein shall be without prejudice to any other right or remedy available to either party.

 - RETAIL DISTRIBUTION CENTERS (RDC) INCENTIVE PROGRAM: If Purchaser is a trade retailer then Purchaser may qualify for the RDC incentive program.
-See attached Appendix C for the terms related to this program and discuss with your Pearson Education Sales Representative.
+See attached Appendix B for the terms related to this program and discuss with your Pearson Education Sales Representative.

 - COLLECTION FEES AND ACCELERATION.
 Purchaser shall be responsible for all attorneys' fees incurred by Pearson in collecting its receivables from Purchaser and for interest on all amounts past due at the rate of 10% per annum, but not to exceed the maximum rate allowable under law.
 Pearson retains the option to accelerate the entire indebtedness of Purchaser's account if Purchaser is late in making a payment to Pearson.

 - CLAIMS.
-Purchaser’s claims, if any, relating to the shipment, the applicable invoice, and/or Merchandise must be made in writing within 45 days of the date of the invoice.
+Purchaser’s claims, if any, relating to the shipment, the applicable invoice, and/or Pearson Products must be made in writing within 45 days of the date of the invoice.
 Any request for proof of delivery must be made within 30 days of the date of the invoice.
 Also see above Section 5 “Risk of Loss” and Section 7 “Shipping”.

 - SEVERABILITY.
-In the event that any provision of these Terms or the application of any such provision to either Pearson or Purchaser shall be held by a court of competent jurisdiction to be contrary to any state or federal law, or otherwise unenforceable, the remaining provisions of these Terms shall remain in full force and effect as though such unenforceable provision had not existed.
+In the event that any provision of these Terms or the application of any such provision to either Pearson or Purchaser shall be held by a court of competent jurisdiction to be contrary to any state or federal law, or otherwise unenforceable, the remaining provisions of these Terms shall remain in full forceand effect as though such unenforceable provision had not existed.

 - JURISDICTION; VENUE; CHOICE OF LAW; UCITA.
 The state or United States District Courts of the State of New York sitting in New York County, shall have the sole and exclusive jurisdiction to hear and determine any dispute or controversy arising under or concerning these Terms, and the rights and obligations of the parties with respect to the subject matter shall be construed in accordance with the laws of the State of New York applicable to agreements made and fully performed therein without regard to the State’s principles of conflicts of laws.
-If, however, the Uniform Computer Information Transaction Act is enacted as part of the laws of New York, in no event shall it govern any aspect of these Terms or the Merchandise.
+If, however, the Uniform Computer Information Transaction Act is enacted as part of the laws of New York, in no event shall it govern any aspect of these Terms or the Pearson Products.

-Pearson Higher Education Physical Products Returns Policy
+Pearson US Higher Education Products Returns Policy

-Pearson Education Returns Facility
+Pearson Higher Education Returns Facility

 Regular Products: Regular (active, in-print, non-custom) products, including new publications, invoiced on or after July 1, 2021 may be returned for credit only if received within 12 months of the original invoice date.
 For invoices dated prior to July 1, 2021, the prior policy applies.
 Please contact your Pearson representative with any questions.